rhymeswithzion/rwz-test/README.md

 ### How to get involved

 There are plenty of ways to get involved in this website.
-Whether you are a creative, developer, or .
-The main way to get involved is to contribute, whether it be content through your submissions, becoming a curator, a developer who has suggestions on how the website build could be improved or killer features that could be implemented
+Whether you are an art-lover, creative, developer, or designer there are plenty of ways you can get involved.
+The main way to get involved is to contribute, whether it be providing content through [submissions](#submissions), becoming a [curator](#curate), suggesting an edit or improvement, or just actively participating within the website community and spreading the word. a developer who has suggestions on how the website build could be improved or killer features that could be implemented, providing valuable feedback to improve the site

 ### Feedback